Sotta Sotta Nanaiyuthu

 Sotta Sotta Nanaiyuthu (lit.
 'It's dripping wet') is a 2025 Indian Tamil-language comedy film written and directed by Naveedh S Fareedh in his directorial debut starring Nishanth Russo, Varshini Venkat, Shaalini and KPY Raja in the lead roles.
 The film is produced by Adler Entertainment, while the technical team consists of cinematographer Rayeez, editor Ram Sathish and music composer Renjith Unni.
 Principal photography was completed in 18 days.

-Sotta Sotta Nanaiyuthu released in theatres on 29 August 2025.
+The film was released in theatres on 29 August 2025.

-Plot

-Raja (Nishanth Russo), a man from Karaikudi, anxious about his baldness, blows up his upcoming marriage to Priya (Shaalini) after a dubious video sows doubt.
-He resurfaces from Chennai with suspiciously lush hair, finds a more extroverted partner Shruthi (Varshini Venkat) who lives for social media, and lets his hurt ego drive a petty one-upmanship arc.
-The truth about that video sits in plain sight while his buddies scramble to stop a second, doomed wedding.

 Music

 The film has music composed by Renjith Unni.